-Court's Diversion Program, as well as any youth adjudicated of an offense through the Court, prior to disposition.
+Court's Diversion Program as well as any youth adjudicated of an offense through the Court prior to disposition.
 The screenings allow the Court have the information necessary to put in place the most appropriate interventions specific to each individual youths needs to prevent future Court involvement.
-During the first seven months of the program, 99 youth received screenings.

-FAMILY AND CHILDREN FIRST COUNCIL Children who present multiple needs and specialized treatment placements are referred to the Wayne County Family and Children First Council.
-Administrative representatives of Wayne County Children Services Board, the Mental Health and Recovery Board, Wooster City Schools, Wayne County Schools, the Wayne County Board of Developmental Disabilities, the Wayne County Health Department, the Wayne County Human Services Department, and other agencies work together to set policy for the Council.
-Misty Hanson, as Chief Probation Officer of the Court, serves as the Juvenile Court's representative on the clinical diversion team which also includes the with special needs.

-COMMUNITY AGENCIES -

-THANK FOR YOUR VALUED ASSISTANCE

-As has been noted in prior reports, community-based programming would fail without the aid of local partnering agencies.
+In 2015, 197 youth received mental health and substance abuse screenings through this program.
+CLINICAL AND DIAGNOSTIC EVALUATIONS The Court obtains psychological evaluations and risk assessments for a variety of reasons.
+The findings and recommendations of these evaluations are used for case planning, dispositional options, amenability, sex offender classification purposes, or for cases where out of home placements are being considered.
+The Court contracts with outside sources to obtain these evaluations.
+In 2015, seven psychological and risk assessments were performed.
+The evaluations and assessments are funded by the RECLAIM Ohio grant.
+Drug screens are administered by the Court's probation officers and prevention and intervention officer as an aid in monitoring youth's compliance with probation and diversion or for evaluation purposes.
+The drug screens are paid for by the youth and from the Probation Services Fund.
+COMMUNITY AGENCIES - THANK FOR YOUR VALUED ASSISTANCE As has been noted in prior reports, community-based programming would fail without the aid of local partnering agencies.
 The help of ANA·ZAO, STEPS (Substance Abuse, Treatment, Education and Prevention Services), the Counseling Center of Wayne-Holmes Counties, Catholic Charity Services, Goodwill, Mental Health and Recovery Board, and many other community agencies is greatly appreciated.

-ANNUAL REPORT COVER PHOTOS

-This year's cover features an image of the historic Wayne County Courthouse undergoing significant, historically accurate renovations necessary to re-

-store and preserve the Courthouse.
+ANNUAL REPORT COVER PHOTOS This year's cover features an image of the historic Wayne County Courthouse undergoing significant, historically accurate renovations necessary to restore and preserve the Courthouse.
 The renovations began in October 2014 and are scheduled for completion sometime in 2016.
 The image was taken by Jane Robbins, Administrative Secretary to Judge Wiles.
 The courthouse is located at 107 West Liberty Street in Wooster.
 It was designed by architect Thomas Boyd and built in 1879.
 The courthouse is built of stone and is attached to a brick office building that was built in 1869.
 The courthouse was constructed in the French Renaissance style.